certat/tuency-docs/docs/09_faq.md

 request that you __do not__ make any edits to data in the legacy portal unless specifically instructed by us.
 Data synchronization between the two systems will not occur after the initial migration.

+## Why do some contacts look like duplicates?

+The old portal and Tuency use different approaches to store and validate data.
+Because of this, it wasn't always possible to migrate without losing any information and without manually checking each contact.
+If a user had different contact information for different roles in the old portal it was migrated as different contact records.
+Sometimes this could be due to typos, different phone phone numbers, or different email addresses.
+If you believe that some contacts shouldn't be duplicated, we recommend saving the current data in one and removing the second.

+We're also looking into improvements to the contact form, such as allowing more than one email address.